artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 using the :ref:`ISAD(G) <isad-template>`, :ref:`RAD <rad-template>`, or :ref:`DACS <dacs-template>` standards-based description templates.
-This can be useful for keeping track of legacy identifiers or other relevant alphanumeric strings associated with the identification of your records, such as a bar code.
+This can be useful for keeping track of legacy identifiers or other relevant alphanumeric strings associated with the identification of your records, such as a barcode.
 To learn more about the description standards templates available in AtoM, see the following:

 * :ref:`descriptive-standards`
 * :ref:`change-display-standard`